premieroctet/access-log-ui/README.md

 ## For Coolify

-To use this project with Coolify, you have to update your traefik proxy configuration to add access logs :
+To use this project with Coolify, you have to follow these steps:

+1. Update your traefik proxy configuration to add access logs :

 ```
       - '--accesslog.filepath=/traefik/logs/access.log'
       - '--accesslog.format=json'
       - '--accesslog.bufferingsize=100'
+      - '--accesslog.fields.headers.defaultmode=drop'
+      - '--accesslog.fields.headers.names.User-Agent=keep'
 ```

 ![Coolify](public/coolify.png)

+2. Configure a volume storage to share the access log file with the container :

+**Source path** : `/data/coolify/proxy/logs`

+**Destination path** : `/app/logs`

 ## Credits